francescobos/taskCleaner/README.md

 ## Add my personal task

-Add personal tasks related to a place (category) or a market place
+Add personal tasks related to a place (office, home...) or a market place (tigotà, chinese mega shop!).
+Like backup data & reschedule.

 Add multi-user so my wife can add her tasks too